ipums/ipums.github.io/_posts/2018-02-26-large-data-on-a-laptop-tools-and-strategies.markdown

 So it appears biking increases a lot as income rises; and it's interesting to note the two spikes on both graphs of bikers and walkers and bikers.
 Notably walking among low income people drops off sharply as income increases.
 Over all we can see the higher rate of biking among tech workers is in line with everyone earning their incomes ($70,000 to $160,000.)

+To be clear all we've seen so far are some interesting coorelations; we could include a number of additional variables to tease out connections between occupation, income and lifestyles.
+If you have a more compelling  analysis you can use the same approach to quickly check a hypothesis and refine your inquiry.

 ### Custom Parquet-Powered Tools

 The "tabulate_pq" utility is just a proof of concept; you could make something similar but support more variables or add in more powerful aggregate functions -- even medians -- (tabulate_pq only does sum().)
 And this is a single threaded program.
 With a little effort it could be multi-threaded.
 By making use of one of the "Linq"-like<a href="https://github.com/k06a/boolinq"> libraries</a>   for C++, and the <a href="http://stxxl.org/"> STXXL</a> large container library,   you could create a powerful query engine that handles very large data on a single machine.